 If, when you restart the browser, everything is as it should be then one of your extensions is causing the problem!

 Go through your extensions one by one, repeating steps one and two until you find the offending party.

 If you are still having issues you’ll need to dig even deeper.

 You are going to go on a Malware hunt.

-This is going to be a slightly more frustrating process but you will be able to solve it with some virtual elbow grease.
+This is going to be a slightly more frustrating process but you’ll be able to solve it with some virtual elbow grease.

 Check the links below for extra help.

 - How to remove Adware from Google Chrome.

 - How to remove any browser redirect virus.